 - More Gear – Co-sleeping requires your bed.
 Scheduled babies tend to sleep in a crib in their own room.
 You will also need a baby monitor to listen for baby's cries from your room at night and black-out curtains to simulate night during nap times.

-Both co-sleeping and sleep training have their plusses and minuses.
+Both baby sleep training and co-sleeping have their plusses and minuses.
 As the parent to your child, it is up to you to pay attention to what feels right regarding sleeping arrangements (and all other decisions).
 There is no right or wrong way, only what works for you and your baby.
-This may be die-hard attachment parenting, conventional sleep-training, or somewhere in between.
-Peer pressure aside, decide for yourself, and turn out the lights.
+This may be die-hard attachment parenting, conventional baby sleep training, or somewhere in between.